-- Starting from nothing to create something
+Starting from nothing to create something

-- Coding is better than Candy Crush
+Coding is better than Candy Crush

-- Puzzles, who said puzzles?
+Puzzles—who said puzzles?

-- Urge to become better
+Urge to become better

 Solving programming problems is very similar.
-It is truly fascinating how programmers realize they can make a software, for example, works more efficiently with every following enhancement.
+It is truly fascinating how programmers realize they can make software, for example, work more efficiently with every subsequent enhancement.
 That is something that grows on developers and becomes an inseparable part of coding.
-Like in any addiction, a person builds up a tolerance towards unchanging statuses so in order to get “hyped”, they need a bigger dose.
+Like in any addiction, a person builds up a tolerance for unchanging statuses, so in order to get “hyped”, they need a bigger dose.
 Here comes the importance of always wanting to advance and go that extra mile in order to achieve more.
-Only this way software engineers will be able to enrich their pack of skills and can crack more complex problems in the future.
+Only this way will software engineers be able to enrich their pack of skills and crack more complex problems in the future.

 In brief, there are plenty of people who choose to go into coding these days.
-They vary in age and gender and they come with different imaginary bags full of distinguished interests, reasons, background, skills and knowledge.
-Nowadays programmers are not just limited to people who received excellent grades in their math and computer science classes.
+They vary in age and gender, and they come with different imaginary bags full of distinguished interests, reasons, backgrounds, skills, and knowledge.
+Nowadays, programmers are not just limited to people who received excellent grades in their math and computer science classes.
 On the contrary.